AntonioND/palib-archive/vctemplate/overrides/ReadMe.txt

 Networking:
  dswifi - dswifi for DS<->AccessPoint connections (examples\Wifi\dswifi)

-Filesystem:
- EFSlib - This library appends a filesystem to the NDS ROM (examples\FAT\EFS) - if you choose this, copy the patcher and the files
-           source/efs_lib.c and source/efs_lib.h from the example.

 /-----------------------------------------------------------------------------------------------------------------------------\
 | IMPORTANT: Your project will only work on the G6 and M3 Real cards if you choose an ARM7 core which is smaller than 64 KBs. |